lakikishorsubba/rails_api/README.md

 - Users can **like articles**.
 - Each user can like Article only one time.
 - User can unlike Article.
+- Instead of have different like and unlike button, user can simply click to like and double click to unlike(toggle).
 - `likes_count` is returned in article responses.

 ## File Uploads